uabrc/uabrc.github.io/docs/data_management/index.md

 Increasing [LTS](./lts/index.md) shared allocation storage requires purchasing additional hardware.
 Below are key details about purchasing additional storage nodes.

 Researchers may purchase whole storage nodes at cost from our vendor.
-We are unable to sell storage a la carte at this time.
+We are unable to sell storage individually (per terabyte) at this time.
 Purchases must be made with our involvement.

 For current pricing, please contact us to request a vendor quote.
 Quotes are valid for 30 days from issue date.
 Please allow 2–3 business days to receive a quote.